 Designed to sit on your kitchen countertop, and require electricity to operate.
 You’ll need to fill a countertop RO system with water, then wait for RO filtration to take place.
 Within minutes, you’ll be able to use the dispenser to pour yourself a glass of filtered RO water.

-I Recommend: AquaTru
+We Recommend: AquaTru

 - Tested to remove hexavalent chromium